kontent-ai/management-sdk-net/README.md

 Kentico Cloud will generate an internal id that serves as a pointer to your file.
 You will use it in the next step to create the actual asset.

 #### 2. Creating an asset

+Use the file reference you have obtained in the previous step to link the asset with your file.
+You can specify the asset description for each language in your project.

 ```csharp

 var englishDescription = "Description of the asset in English Language";